-The lifeboat then returned to station, arriving at 11pm.
+The lifeboat then returned to station.

 The lifeboat was stood down and returned to station.